 There is no such thing as 100% security, and any service that claims to do so is not being honest.
 Proton Mail does have certain limitations.
 For example, Proton Mail cannot provide protection if your device is compromised.
 A compromised device may be subject to keylogging, which would put all written communications at risk before they can be encrypted.
-We recommend that anyone concerned about keeping their device secure follow our security guide.
+We recommend that anyone concerned about keeping their device secure follow our security guide(new window).
 No technology can offer absolute security, but Proton Mail does add an extra layer of protection to your messages.
 For a more thorough examination of the strengths and limitations of Proton Mail, see our Threat Model(new window).

 We take our commitment to protecting journalists seriously.
 If you have any questions or concerns about using Proton Mail as a journalist, our support team(new window) will be happy to assist you.

 Get your free secure email(new window) account from Proton Mail.